Small blue: Food resources

-Recorded larval food plants are Oxytropis campestris, Astragalus alpinus, Lotus corniculatus, Anthyllis vulneraria, Melilotus, Coronilla, Medicago, Anthyllis vulneraria, Astragalus glycyphyllos and Astragalus cicer.
+Recorded larval food plants are Oxytropis campestris, Astragalus alpinus, Lotus corniculatus, Anthyllis vulneraria, Melilotus, Coronilla, Medicago, Anthyllis vulneraria, Astragalus glycyphyllos and Astragalus cicer, which all are legumes.

 In the UK, small blues lay their eggs, live, and feed exclusively on the kidney vetch.
 While females obtain all of their nutrients from plants, males will extract salts and minerals from carrion, dung, and mud puddles.

 Mating

-When courting, males will find a perch on a covered piece of grass or shrub while waiting for females.
-During this period, males are very territorial of their perch.
-Virgin females flying by will mate with the males without elaborate courtship.
-Mated females will attempt to avoid other males by waiting in the grasses out of sight when a male is nearby.
+During the courtship period, males will perch on a covered grass or shrubs while waiting for females.
+During this time, males become very territorial over their chosen spot.
+Virgin females flying by will mate with the males without any elaborate courtship.
+Mated females will wait in the grass out of sight to avoid other males when a male is nearby.

 Oviposition

 After mating, the female will search for a suitable place to lay a single egg, such as a healthy food plant.
-Once found, she will lay it between two florets on the flower head in order to keep it mostly hidden, and secure the egg.
-In order to keep other females from laying eggs on the same flower, the female small blue will rub her abdomen against the florets before she leaves to leave a scent marker.
-The caterpillars are cannibalistic and will eat one another if multiple hatch on the same flower.
-However, this scent marker will not last more than a few days, so multiple eggs are often found on a plant.
+Once she has found one, she will lay the egg between two florets on the flower head in order to keep it mostly hidden, and secure the egg.
+To prevent other females from laying eggs on the same flower, the female small blue will rub her abdomen against the florets to leave a scent marker before she leaves.
+The caterpillars are cannibalistic and will eat one another if more than one hatches on the same flower.
+However, this scent marker does not last more than a few days, so multiple eggs are often found on a single plant.